 December 2018.
 The Framework will help inform the development of Canada’s national dementia strategy to benefit the more than half a million Canadians living with dementia today.

 November 2018.
 This consensus statement from HEAL (Organizations for Health Action) evaluates the action taken by the federal government on health care from 2016 to 2018, and offers additional recommendations on seniors’ care and mental health.

 September 2018.
-Public Health Agency of Canada's summary of the National Dementia Conference in May 2018, outlining the plan to develop Canada’s first national dementia strategy.
+Public Health Agency of Canada's summary of the National Dementia Conference on May 14-15, 2018, outlining the plan to develop Canada’s first national dementia strategy.

 January 2018.
 In November 2017, the Alzheimer Society surveyed 1,506 Canadians online to get their thoughts and insights on Alzheimer’s disease and other forms of dementia.
 This report is the summary of those findings.

 July 2017.
 Funded by the Alzheimer Society of Canada, this report aimed to identify priority areas for Canadian dementia researchers and research funding organizations.
 The result of this study identified 10 dementia priorities according to Canadians affected by dementia.

 November 2016.
 The Senate of Canada summarises expert testimony and community consultations, providing a list of 29 recommendations for improving dementia care and support in Canada – including the introduction of a national dementia strategy.

 June 2016.
 The Alzheimer Society of Canada provides an overview of how many Canadians are affected by dementia, and the monetary impact of the disease in Canada.

 Canadian Institute for Health Information: Dementia in Canada

 June 2016.
 The Canadian Institute for Health Information releases new data on how dementia impacts Canada’s seniors, caregivers, and health-care systems.
 Digital only.